brunorijsman/cascade-python/docs/source/cascade_protocol.rst

 Inference the error parity from current parity and the correct parity.
 ----------------------------------------------------------------------

-At this point Bob knows both the correct parity and the actual parity of the block.
+At this point Bob knows both the correct parity and the current parity of the block.
 Based on those two pieces of information, Bob can determine whether there is an even number of errors or an odd number of errors in the block.

 Correcting a single it in top-level blocks with odd error parity.
 =================================================================